ddavisj/kurztube/README.md

 # Introduction

-This app was slightly adapted from a video streaming app built within a React/Redux course.
-Essentially, the app connects to the YouTube API and lets users search for and display a list of videos, select one of the results and play it in the browser.
-The key adaptation made was purely for layout - mobile and widescreen modes were created.
+This is a video search app built within a React/Redux course and has been slightly modified.
+The app connects to the YouTube API and lets users search for and display a list of videos, select one of the results and play it in the browser.
+The key adaptation made was for layout; mobile and widescreen modes were created.
 This was done by creating a function that checks for screen width and displays a mobile or widescreen class name that sets the styling for either class of device.

-This app is hosted on Netlify.

 # Main Technologies